Charles Berkeley, 1st Earl of Falmouth

 Charles Berkeley, 1st Earl of Falmouth (11 January 1630 – 3 June 1665) was an English nobleman and naval officer who was the son of Charles Berkeley (1599–1668) and his wife Penelope née Godolphin (died 1669), of the Bruton branch of the Berkeley family.

 He served the exiled Stuart court.
-His uncle, John Berkeley, 1st Baron Berkeley of Stratton, secured Charles's employment with James, Duke of York until the Restoration.
+His uncle, John Berkeley, 1st Baron Berkeley of Stratton, secured Charles's employment with James, Duke of York, until the Restoration.
 He was a cavalry officer and fought in the French and Spanish armies.
-Charles was subsequently created Baron Berkeley of Rathdowne, co.
-Wicklow, Ireland, and Viscount Fitzhardinge of Berehaven, Co.
-Kerry, Ireland, on 1 July 1663.
+Charles was subsequently created Baron Berkeley of Rathdowne, County Wicklow, Ireland, and Viscount Fitzhardinge of Berehaven, County Kerry, Ireland, on 1 July 1663.
 He was created Earl of Falmouth, in the Peerage of England, on 17 March 1664, and Baron Botetourt of Langport, Somerset on the same day.
 He was promoted Lieutenant-Governor of Portsmouth and was elected MP for New Romney.

 In 1664 he married Elizabeth Bagot, who as the widowed Countess of Falmouth became a mistress to King Charles II of England.

 During the Second Anglo-Dutch War he volunteered for service in the Royal fleet.
 Charles was killed by a cannonball on 3 June 1665 on board the Royal Charles in one of the first exchanges of the Battle of Lowestoft.

-His boisterous character made him not very well-loved by many, but his loyalty to the Royal family favoured his relationship with the King.
+His boisterous character made him not very well-loved by many, but his loyalty to the royal family favoured his relationship with the King.
 Clarendon was amazed at the flood of tears the King shed, when he received the news that Berkeley had been killed.

 The poet John Denham was less charitable about the demise of the Earl: